MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 ### Entity types

 There are several types of entities in LUIS.
-In the following sections you will learn about these entity types along with related concepts such as [roles](#roles) and [features](#adding-features-to-intents-and-entities) with examples of how to create LU templates that use them.
+In the following sections, you'll learn about these entity types and related concepts, such as [roles](#roles) and [features](#adding-features-to-intents-and-entities), and examples of how to create LU templates that use them.

 #### Machine-learned entity